Lighthouse - www.WhalingCity.net www.WhalingCity.net

 Notes from Roger Chartier:

-The Coast Guard Auxiliary 605 that Norman Gingras belonged to credited him with his assistance in seach and rescue and weather reporting during his years of service.
+The Coast Guard Auxiliary 605 that Norman Gingras belonged to credited him with his assistance in search and rescue and weather reporting during his years of service.

-It all got resolved and he eventually bought the Gubelini property and had his own base.
+It all got resolved, and he eventually bought the Gubelini property and had his own base.
 This was located on the south side of the Coast Guard Auxiliary Clubhouse.
-Besides his mostly regular flights to Cuttyhunk he flew to other locations as well. (click the picture for a larger image)
+Besides his mostly regular flights to Cuttyhunk, he also flew to other locations.
+(Click the picture for a larger image)

 1973 Photo Norman Gingras - FLoat Plane Pilot - New Bedford - Cuttyhunk Island - www.WhalingCity.net